kshaffer/cognition/syllabus.md

 My goal in grading is three-fold: to diminish their significance and the negative impact they can have on the learning environment, to direct your studies clearly (but flexibly), and to make sure that they do carry some meaningful representation of the knowledge and skills you possess and gain by the end of the course.

-With that in mind, assessment will be oriented around specific concepts and skills, all of which will be assessed pass/fail — no partial credit.
-In order to facilitate learing, the bulk of the assessments will either allow collaboration or reassessment, if not passed on the first attempt.
+With that in mind, assessment will be oriented around specific concepts and skills, most of which will be assessed pass/fail.
+In order to facilitate learning, the bulk of the assessments will allow collaboration in some form.

-Following are assessment types and points towards the final grade:

-- **Introductory activities** (video, tweet, and D2L comments): 1-point each, total of 3 points.
-- **Quizzes:** 2 points each, 8 quizzes, total of 16 points.
-Half or more questions correct will earn 1 point.
-90% or more questions correct will earn 2 points. *Collaboration encouraged (see specific quiz instructions).* No reassessments allowed.
-- **Conceptual videos:** 1 point each, 15 videos required (5 per week during weeks 2–4). *Collaboration not allowed.* Reassessments encouraged within three class days of receiving feedback.
-- **Video voting:** 1 point each, 3 weeks.
-No reassessments.
-Only comments received by the deadline will count.
-- **Concept map contributions:** 1 point each, 8 contributions required (2 per week). *Collaboration encouraged (see instructions).* No reassessments allowed.
-- **Final project:** 5 points (rubric negotiated between student and instructor).
-Students must have earned 35 points by the beginning of Week 5 (Monday, June 29) in order to pursue a final project. *Collaboration permitted if approved by the instructor in the contract for the project.* Since they are due on the last day of class, there is no reassessment opportunity, but the contract should make the grade clear to students when they submit.
-- **Final reassessments:** Students who do not qualify for the final project may submit up to 5 points worth of new or reattempted videos and/or concept map contributions during the final week. *No collaboration allowed, no further reassessments allowed.*

-These assignments total a possible 50 points.
+The final project/reassessments will be worth one letter grade (10% of the final grade).
+The remainder of the assignments will be of equal value (except for conceptual videos, which will be worth double the other assignments), contributing to 90% of the final grade.
+The entire list can be found on the [assignment guide](/assessments/) and in the D2L grade book.

 Final letter grades will be determined by the percentage of points passed according to the usual 90/80/70/60 scale.

-## Reaching the instructor

-The best ways to reach me during the course are [email](mailto:kris.shaffer@colorado.edu) and [Twitter](http://twitter.com/krisshaffer).
-Please allow up to 24 hours for a response, though during summer courses, I tend to respond much more quickly than that during morning and afternoon.
-Messages sent on Saturday or Sunday will likely not receive a reply until Monday.

 ## Technical support